CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>    VRF

-### Atrributes
+### Attributes

-  external    Distance to apply to routes from EBGP peers when installed into
+  external    Distance to apply to routes from EBGP peers when installed into the RIB

-              the RIB
-  internal    Distance to apply to routes from IBGP peers when installed into
+  internal    Distance to apply to routes from IBGP peers when installed into the RIB
-              the RIB

 ## nv set vrf <vrf-id> router bgp address-family ipv4-unicast admin-distance external 1-255

 ### Usage